gvwilson/sensibleadventures/nardica/nardica.md

-and the women chasing her were half again her height and they could knock people aside instead of going around them or pushing in between them and a voice yelled, "Gotcha!" and---
+and the women chasing her were half again her height and they could knock people aside instead of going around them or pushing in between them and what had just happened?

-"*Gardez-vous!*"
+How could she have *seen* what she needed to do?

+Just as a voice yelled, "Gotcha!" another shouted "*Gardez-vous!*"
-She screamed as a tubby rust-stained snake of a bot reared up in front of her.
+Iffy screamed as a tubby rust-stained snake of a bot reared up in front of her.
 The sailor who had just been about to grab her skidded to a halt on the cobblestones and was knocked sprawling as her partner slammed into her from behind.

-"Rogue!" someone in the crowd shouted as French Henry snapped a claw-tipped arm in front of the fallen sailor's face.
+"Mad bot!
+Mad bot!" the second sailor shouted, dodging back as French Henry swung a heavy manipulator at her.

 "Come on!"
-Wales put his hand on Iffy's back to urge her forward.
-They joined the flow of people running to get away from the fight.
+Wales pulled her into the scatter of people running in panic to get away from a robot gone rogue.

-Wales ducked into a side alley a few moments later.
+For a few moments all Iffy could do was try not to stumble and fall.
+Just when she couldn't hold onto the toolbox any longer, Wales dragged her into a side alley.
 A few dew-drops of sweat glistened on his forehead.
-"Are you all right?" he asked.
+"Are you all right?" he panted.

-Iffy let the toolbox drop to the ground and doubled over to catch her breath.
+Iffy dropped the toolbox on the ground and doubled over to catch her breath.
 "No, I'm not aright,"
-she snapped angrily.
+she snapped angrily---or would have if she wasn't wheezing so hard.
 "I just about got my chomper clocked in a dock fight!
 And what's this?"
 She whacked the toolbox with the toe of her boot,